The Real New Testament Church

 Covenantal Celebration

 During this present age, the New Testament church is the beneficiary of the Eternal Covenant.
-Its glorious benefit is union of life with the mediator of the covenant, Jesus Christ.
+Fundamentally, its benefit is justification from sin and union of life with the mediator of the covenant, Jesus Christ.
 (John 14:19-20; 17:21; 2 Corinthians 4:7-11; Galatians 2:20; Philippians 1:21; 1 John 5:11-12; etc.)

 Much more than a solemn religious activity characterized by a thimble of juice and a small piece of cracker, it was a celebration of the indwelling Christ, the life (zoe) of the church, and His role in the fulfillment of the redemptive Eternal Covenant.